-Praying the Psalms for Hope and Encouragement
+Praying the Psalms About Hope and Encouragement

 During times when obstacles have mounted, our knees may need a bit more moisturizer.
 Why?
 Because hopefully, we are bending them before the Lord daily.
-These Psalms of hope are meant to draw us more near to our Savior in the expectation that we will be encouraged by the refreshment of His Word.
+These Psalms about hope are meant to draw us more near to our Savior in the expectation that we will be encouraged by the refreshment of His Word.